 The Bank has a Corporate Communications Department which is responsible for communicating new and/or extended product information through various channels of communication which may include publications, website, direct mailers, electronic mail and local media.
 The URIA products available to the customers can be classified broadly under two categories, 1) Term URIA and 2) Saving URIA.
 Term URIA are fixed term URIA having maturity of 1, 3, 6, 9, 12,24,36 and 60 months whereas Saving URIA can be withdrawn on demand.
 Detailed information about the features of various products offered by the Bank can be obtained from the website of the Bank, brochures at the branches, call centre and customer service representatives at the branches of the Bank.
-Branches of the Bank are the primary channel through which products are made available to the customers.
+Branches of the Bank are the primary channel through which products are made available to the customers in addition to availability of "personal Banking" and investment advisory and financial planning services through various departments including having relevant experience mentioned in Section 4.